pseigo/book-exercises/learn-elixir/notes/e03-operators.md

 Compare a binary to a pattern with `=~`.

-- RH-side can be a *regex* or a binary
+- RH-side can be a regular expression or a binary
 - Return true if LH-side contains or matches RH-side pattern

 ```elixir